S3gmentati0nFault/Slides/slides.md

 <h4></h4>
 <sub><sub><sub>
 <div id="footnote-3"></div>
-3. A study [Glass03] highlights the fact that the algorithm remains a strong performer even if the TS component is removed.
+3. [Glass03] highlights that the algorithm remains a strong performer even if the local search component is removed.
 </sub></sub></sub>

 ---